Retriever

 edit

 This example enables out-of-the-box semantic search by re-ranking top documents using the Cohere Rerank API.
 This approach eliminates the need to generate and store embeddings for all indexed documents.
-This requires a Cohere Rerank inference endpoint using the rerank task type.
+This requires a Cohere Rerank inference endpoint that is set up for the rerank task type.

 resp = client.search(